 Directors who are officers of the Company do not receive any fees for their service as directors.
-In 2014, our directors' compensation program provided that each of our non-employee directors would receive an annual cash retainer of \$119,250 and an annual award of deferred stock units, or DSUs, with a grant date value of \$145,750.
+In 2015, our directors' compensation program provided that each of our non-employee directors would receive an annual cash retainer of \$119,250 and an annual award of deferred stock units, or DSUs, with a grant date value of \$145,750.
 An additional annual retainer was paid to the Lead Director and the chairs of each committee of the Board of Directors as follows: the Lead Director, \$50,000; the chair of the Audit Committee, \$30,000; the chair of the Nominating & Governance Committee, \$20,000; and the chair of the Compensation Committee, \$20,000; which, in each case, was paid 45% in cash and 55% in DSUs.
 The other members of the Audit Committee were paid an additional annual retainer of \$20,000, and the other members of the Nominating & Governance Committee and the Compensation Committee were paid an additional annual retainer of \$15,000 in respect of each applicable committee, which, in each case, was paid 45% in cash and 55% in DSUs.
-Cash compensation is paid out on a quarterly basis (on February 15th, May 15th, August 15th and November 15th, or, in each case, the first business day thereafter), and the DSU awards described above are granted on an annual basis on June 1st of each year, or the first business day thereafter, except for initial pro-rated grants made to new directors upon their appointment to the Board of Directors.
+Cash compensation is paid out on a quarterly basis (on February 15, May 15, August 15 and November 15, or, in each case, the first business day thereafter), and the DSU awards described above are granted on an annual basis on June 1st of each year, or the first business day thereafter, except for initial prorated grants made to new directors upon their appointment to the Board of Directors.
 The number of DSUs granted is determined based on the closing price of our Class A common stock on the NYSE on the trading day immediately preceding the date of grant.

 Non-employee directors may elect to receive additional DSUs in lieu of some or all of their cash compensation pursuant to the Directors Fee Deferral Unit Plan, which was approved by the Board of Directors in May 2006.
-DSUs awarded under this plan are granted on the same quarterly payment dates as cash compensation would have been received, and the number of DSUs is determined based on the closing price of our Class A common stock on the NYSE on the trading day immediately preceding the date of grant.
-Messrs.
-Heyer, Mignon and Parsons each elected to participate in this plan during 2014.
+DSUs awarded under this plan are granted on the same guarterly payment dates as cash compensation would have been received, and the number of

+DSUs is determined based on the closing price of our Class A common stock on the NYSE on the trading day immediately preceding the date of grant.
+Mr. Parsons elected to participate in this plan during 2015, and each of Messrs.
+Alper and Parsons have elected to participate in this plan during 2016.